Red Sea Crossing (video game)

 Red Sea Crossing is a Christian side-scrolling video game for the Atari 2600.
-Released for mail order only in 1983, its existence went unrecorded until it was discovered at a garage sale in 2007.
-Only four copies have been found as of 2018, making it one of the rarest published video games.
+Released for mail order in 1983 only, it remained unknown until a copy was discovered at a garage sale in 2007.
+Very few copies have been found as of 2018, making it one of the rarest published console games of the 1980s.

 One of the earliest Christian video games, Red Sea Crossing is the first published console game based on an event described in the Bible.
 It was created and published by an independent programmer without any involvement from Atari, Inc.

 Gameplay

 Moses jumping over giant clams, while evading a javelin.
 The fish that represents the time limit can be seen in the top left.

 Moses parts the Red Sea and the player directs him between the parted waters.
 Moses must avoid obstacles such as seaweed and giant clams, as well as the pursuing Egyptians, by precisely timing his movements and jumping.

 A fish swimming in the water behind Moses serves as a time limit – he must reach the end of the screen before the fish.
 Bonus points are awarded for collecting stone tablets or catching doves, and a staff item awards an extra life.

-The game is not known to have an ending, but the developer has claimed that it is winnable.
+The developer has claimed that the game is winnable, but after 128 screens it appears to reset to level 2.
 When the player runs out of lives, the Red Sea closes up.

 Development

-In 1983, Red Sea Crossing was developed independently by the self-taught programmer Steve Schustack.
+In 1983, Red Sea Crossing was developed independently by Steve Schustack.
 He developed the game in California using a Franklin ACE computer.
 He decided to make a Christian video game believing that it could be a marketable niche, but also notes that he enjoys making software for children:

 I see children as a terrific market and one many of us are very familiar with [...]
 Money isn't the only aspect to this; there's plenty of potential satisfaction out there for the grabbing.
-I like the thought of my young nephews' and nieces' cute little fingers pressing keys, while [the video game's] music and animation bring smiles to their faces.
+I like the thought of my young nephews' and nieces' cute little fingers pressing keys, while [the game's] music and animation bring smiles to their faces.

 Schustack had between 100 and 500 copies of Red Sea Crossing manufactured.
 He self-published the game and sold it exclusively through a single magazine advertisement by Michael Nason.
-Instead of a manual, the game shipped with a coloring book and an "explanatory" audio cassette tape, apparently recorded by Dale Evans Rogers.
+The game shipped with a coloring book and an audio cassette tape recorded by Dale Evans Rogers, both about the Exodus.
 The publisher was named "Inspirational Video Concepts".

+Schustack did not continue advertising Red Sea Crossing after the first ad resulted in very few sales and decided against making another Atari game.
+He has said in retrospect that developing Red Sea Crossing "was a real thrill" and that he felt time pressure to release a game quickly.